 The wind whipped my hair around my head, and then, I heard the staccato of the blessed rain approaching, drumming the ground is it went.

 I closed my eyes and inhaled deeply the sweet scent of the wetted desert.
 I felt the wind and the humidity on my face, and I wished for nothing more than to stand in awe of this moment…in silence.
-I just wanted to hear the sound of Nature at work.
+I longed to hear the sound of Nature at work.

-Except, not everyone was so taken by this — for, almost — sacred moment.
+Except, not everyone was so taken by this—for me, almost—sacred moment.

 I want to scream: “will you all just BE QUIET, listen, and just BE?”

 Even though the impulse to speak up was strong, I behaved and kept my mouth shut.

 As I said before, rain is…well…rain is special.

 I am confident that I am not the only one who feels this way.
 Many will nod in agreement.

 As I hoped for rain today, I sat wondering why is rain such a big deal?
 Why do I sit on my porch wrapped in blankets solely to watch the storm?
 Why do Summer and Winter rains alike inspire me to be quiet and ponder?